swiftmade/ssas-enketo/readme.md

 * Sessions are stored on the device.
 * Sessions will not be submitted to the server at the end of the survey.
 * Sessions must be sent to the server separately (via `submissions.html`)

-## sticky

-* Locally stored sessions that stay on the device.
-* Ideal for when a single session will be updated and re-submitted over time.
-* The data is both saved on device and submitted to the server.
-* When submitted, sessions will not be deleted from the device (sticky).
-* Data is submitted to the server upon finishing the survey (online).